 For Viking, Sloggett often recorded with the Embers, a band of ace players that included keyboardist Mike Perjanik, guitarist Doug Jerebine and bass player “Yuk” Harrison.
 Later in the 1960s, he was a member of the Auckland Neophonic Orchestra, which was an all-star big jazz band that combined older players such as Jim Warren and Murray Tanner with musicians of the next two generations, including Bernie Allen, Tony Baker, Bruce Lynch and Bruce King.

-Sloggett was in demand as a producer, working on albums by Howard Morrison, The Chicks, Ray Columbus, and Mr Lee Grant.
+Sloggett produced albums by Howard Morrison, The Chicks, Ray Columbus, and Mr Lee Grant.